Cryptostylis hunteriana

 Cryptostylis hunteriana, commonly known as the leafless tongue-orchid is a flowering plant in the orchid family Orchidaceae and is endemic to south eastern Australia.
 It is leafless but has up to ten green flowers with a more or less erect, dark reddish brown labellum.

 Description

 Cryptostylis hunteriana is a terrestrial, perennial, deciduous, saprophytic herb.
 Up to ten flowers 20-30 mm long and 6-8 mm wide are borne on a flowering stem 80-450 mm high.
-The most prominent feature of the flower is its spatula-shaped labellum which is red or maroon in colour with a green base, and is distinctly hairy.
+The most prominent feature of the flower is its spatula-shaped labellum which is red or maroon with a green base, and is distinctly hairy.
 The labellum is 20-33 mm long and 6-8 mm wide with inrolled margins and a smooth underside.
 Thin green sepals measuring 15-22 mm in length and about 1 mm wide arise from its base.
 The petals are similar to the sepals but shorter and narrower.
 Flowering mainly occurs from December to February.